How to migrate automation flows

 • Work item fields condition

-Partially supported components
+Partially supported steps

-Partially supported components migrate to the cloud but might exhibit differences in functionality due to feature parity between Jira on-premise and cloud environments.
+Partially supported steps migrate to the cloud but might exhibit differences in functionality due to feature parity between Jira on-premise and cloud environments.
 This means that certain features or settings available on-premise may not exist or behave differently in the cloud, resulting in a slightly altered user experience.

 What You Can Do:

-• Manual adjustments: For any differences observed, manually reconfigure the components to match your needs.
+• Manual adjustments: For any differences observed, manually reconfigure the steps to match your needs.

-Partially supported components
+Partially supported steps

 Triggers